zack-bitcoin/amoveo-docs/blog_posts/alternatives_to_futarchy.md

 Not all decisions can be formatted as scientific experiments.
 It is costly to come up with experiments in the first place.
 There might not be sufficient scientists inventing experiments to be able to use the scientific method in all cases.
 A rich person can influence science by providing funding only for those experiments which help support the outcome that they prefer.

-It can be expensive to repeat the experiment for yourself to verify that it works.
+It can be expensive to repeat the experiment for yourself.
 Having everyone in the community repeat tons of random experiments all the time is not scalable.
-The cost is (number of people in the community) * (number of decisions that need to be made).
+The cost is (number of people in the community) * (number of decisions that need to be made) * (number of experiments per decision).